1 Washington Blvd, Detroit, MI 48226

 Business: Convention Center

 Cobo Center is a meeting place centered around you.
 Both Center and the city of Detroit are vibrant with energy.
 At Cobo, service sustainability, technology and community are prioritized and incorporated into various angles of each event.
 Cobo aims to provide an exceptional event experience, every time.
 Home to unsurpassed views of both the Detroit river and the skyline, Cobo is centrally located and within walking distance of more than 40 local businesses and restaurants.
 The Detroit People Mover has a stop located inside the convention center – connecting it to other businesses in the central business district.
 In addition to the Detroit People Mover, Cobo is near the Congress QLine stop, a streetcar connecting downtown to Midtown along Woodward Avenue – and is home to a MoGo station, Detroit’s new bike share program.
-In 2015, Cobo completed a $279 million renovation, upgrading the total footprint to 2.4 million sq./ft.
+In 2015, Cobo completed a $279 million renovation, and has a total footprint of 2.4 million square feet.

 You can learn more about Cobo’s Green Initiatives here.

 Each organization featured on Detroit Green Map has the chance to tell the story about why they are a sustainable “green” business.

 Cobo Center took on the challenge to become a green-certified venue in 2014.
 Since then, Cobo has implemented comprehensive practices that have earned the venue it’s GMIC ASTM/APEX certification.
 Cobo engineering tracks and monitors all heating/ cooling activity; recycles all possible materials from events and daily operations; limits escalator use; utilizes natural light; donates and composts leftover food and organic waste; as well as uses compostable materials in all food service functions.